watmildon/HighSchoolMascotMap/icon-info.md

 * noun-polar-bear-6814672 - polar bear by SBTS from Noun Project (CC BY 3.0)
 * noun-priest-6904676 - Priest by Metami Septiana from Noun Project (CC BY 3.0)
 * noun-puma-3391157 - puma by Lars Meiertoberens from Noun Project (CC BY 3.0)
+* noun-rock-lobster-7060494 - rock lobster by visual language from Noun Project (CC BY 3.0)
 * noun-sabertooth-4903406 - Sabertooth by Amethyst Studio from Noun Project (CC BY 3.0)
 * noun-scorpion-7144042 - Scorpion by Leonardo Henrique Martini from from Noun Project (CC BY 3.0)
 * noun-ship-800131 - Ship by mungang kim from from Noun Project (CC BY 3.0)